-One of the jobs of the Dean of Students is to provide faculty and staff with the knowledge and tools they need to best assist and promote the academic and personal success of our students.
-Whether is it a classroom situation, a feeling of concern for the health or safety of a student, or need for addressing a conduct violation, you will find the information and tools here.
+The Dean of Students provides faculty and staff with the knowledge and tools they need to best assist and promote the academic and personal success of our students.
+Whether it is a classroom situation, a feeling of concern for the health or safety of a student, or need for addressing a conduct violation, you will find the information and tools here.

 Chapter 14 of the Blugold Code outlines the process when a faculty member believes a student has engaged in academic misconduct.
-The process and outcomes can be found within the Blugold Code, but more information including sample letters and further information can be found on the Academic Misconduct page.
+The process and outcomes can be found within the Blugold Code.
+More information including sample letters and further information can be found on the Academic Misconduct page.

-All of us are committed to creating a campus environment that is welcoming to everyone, intellectually challenging, supportive and fulfilling.
+We are all committed to creating a campus environment that is welcoming to everyone, intellectually challenging, supportive and fulfilling.
 Academic Affairs and Student Affairs work together to support the fullest development of our students.
 Suggested syllabus language that lays out classroom behavior expectations can help students, especially new students, to negotiate a university classroom.
 We fully support your efforts to create your classroom learning environment.

 If you are a Campus Security Authority and feel you have information that needs to be reported under the Clery Act, please do so below.